104th Fighter Wing: Close Air Support

 The 104th remained as a tactical fighter unit flying the F-100 until July 1979 when the F-100s were retired and the unit was re-equipped with new A-10 Thunderbolt IIs as part of the "Total Force" concept which equipped ANG units with front-line USAF aircraft.
 This marked the first time the 131st had received new aircraft.

 For most of its existence, the Air Guard had been a reserve force for use only in wartime.
 By the 1980s, the Air Guard was an integral part of daily Air Force operations.
 As a result, the Massachusetts Air Guard took on more missions.
 With the receipt of the A-10, the 104th began a commitment to the United States Air Forces in Europe (USAFE), beginning frequent deployments to West Germany, England, Italy, Turkey, and other NATO bases.

 As the Cold War was ending, the Massachusetts Air National Guard was called upon to meet new challenges.
 Iraq's invasion of Kuwait in August 1990 led to a U.S. response with air, ground and naval attacks during Operation Desert Storm.
 While no flying units of the Massachusetts Air Guard were mobilized, mission support units provided personnel to backfill deploying Air Force units in the U.S. The Total Force Policy of the Department of Defense stipulated that the Reserve Components were to play a large role in the nation's defense.

 Air Combat Command

-In March 1992, with the end of the Cold War, the 104th adopted the Air Force Objective Organization plan, and the unit was re-designated as the 104th Fighter Group.
+In March 1992, with the end of the Cold War, the 104th adopted the Air Force Objective Organization plan, and the unit was redesignated the 104th Fighter Group.
 In June, Tactical Air Command was inactivated as part of the Air Force reorganization after the end of the Cold War.
 It was replaced by Air Combat Command (ACC).
-In 1995, in accordance with the Air Force "One Base-One Wing" directive, the 104th was changed in status back to a Wing, and the 131st Fighter Squadron was assigned to the new 104th Operations Group.
+In 1995, in accordance with the Air Force "One Base-One Wing" directive, the 104th was redesignated the 104th Fighter Wing, and the 131st Fighter Squadron was assigned to the new 104th Operations Group.